schmidt-software/HomelabOS/docs/software/tubearchivist.md

 ## Deleting channels

-Please notice that when you delete a channel from, Tubearchivist will automatically delete all videos from the channel.
+Please notice that when you delete a channel Tubearchivist will automatically delete all videos from the channel.

 Tubearchivist is not meant to be a personal Youtube subscription backup!